DuduzaoMT/IA/README.md

-# IA
+# IA - Project
 Artificial Intelligence Project

-# Problem:
+## Problem(s):
-  .
-Connected Pipes Game
+- Connected Pipes

-# Solution:
-  .
-DFS with some efficient improvements
+## Description:
+- The AI project was a challenge to develop the most efficient search (as an uninformed search) for an NP problem.

+## Grade:
+ - 19.25 / 20